 In February 2011 the Centre Region Parks & Recreation Authority unanimously adopted a resolution in support of the “Young Lungs at Play” initiative for their recreation facilities in and around State College (Centre County).
 The program, offered through the PA Dept. of Health and (currently contracted to) Clinical Outcomes Group Inc., promotes tobacco-free parks and recreation areas.

 With this action, the Authority joined the growing list of other PA communities supporting the initiative.
 The Recreation Authority oversees the operations of the Centre Region Parks & Recreation Agency as part of the Centre Region Council of Governments, and provides municipal park services and recreation programs on behalf of five municipalities in the State College area: The Borough of State College and the Townships of College, Harris, Ferguson and Patton.

 The 12” x 18” signs (as pictured) furnished by the Young Lungs program announce, “Young Lungs at Play!” to identify the area as a tobacco-free zone.
-The program was implemented by the Authority as an advisory policy, rather than as a park ordinance with penalties, to discourage smoking and the use of tobacco.
+The program was implemented by the Authority as an advisory policy to discourage smoking and the use of tobacco.
 Initially the signs were posted at the four regional sites the Authority operates: Millbrook Marsh Nature Center, John Hess Softball Field Complex, and at William L. Welch and Park Forest Community Swimming Pools.
 And on 25 Apr 2011, the COG General Forum authorized the program in their respective municipal parks.
-Therefore, the signs were installed at those areas in the other 42 Centre Region municipal parks - to include the two new regional parks that are currently in planning stages at Oak Hall and at Whitehall Road.
+Therefore, the signs were installed at those areas in the other 42 Centre Region municipal parks - to include the two new regional parks at Oak Hall and at Whitehall Road.